 We would love to chat, about StratOp, LifePlan, and our Certifications.
 We are here to help.

 David is the President of the Paterson Center.
 Prior to taking the lead at Paterson, David was the General Manager of a utility company.
-He also has experience working with a Private Equity firm in New York, has done policy work at the Brookings Institution in Washington, D.C., and taught at Eton College in England.
-Having grown up close to Manchester, England, David received his Bachelor’s degree from Oxford, and his Master’s Degree in Management from Yale.
+He has also worked with a Private Equity firm in New York, the Brookings Institution in Washington, D.C., and taught at Eton College in England.
+Born and raised in England, David received his BA from Oxford, and his MA from Yale.
 David completed his LifePlan with Pete Richardson in 2013, and has served as President since January, 2014.
 He has been married to his sweetheart, JoEllen, since 2011, and they have two little boys, Cooper and Ash.
 They live in beautiful Fort Collins, CO.

 Tom Paterson, the founder of StratOp and LifePlan, is a master strategic thinker.
 Tom’s accomplishments are too many to number, but a few of the highlights include: holding the first patent on the ATM pin technology, developing the world’s first lightweight camcorder, working with the Disney brothers to design and engineer Space Mountain, and being commissioned by Ronald Reagan to open up the Chinese economy.
 Tom had a successful career with IBM, RCA, and others, before launching his own consulting and facilitation business.
 Through that work, Tom developed StratOp for organizations, and later LifePlan for individuals.
 It’s no wonder then, that Peter Drucker called Tom, “the greatest process thinker in the world”.